 The premise of DiD is simple, yet both efficient and effective.
 Layer security protections, just the layers of cake, so that they overlap their strengths while minimizing weakness, in the service of identifying, stopping and if it comes to it, remediating against a variety of security challenges that threaten the integrity of your endpoint, the safety of your users and confidentiality of your data.

 Simply put: should one layer fail, the next one exists to intercept it.

-Jamf’s endpoint protection solutions, much like all of our solutions, are designed to work alongside numerous first- and third-party solutions to extend capabilities and establish features-rich workflows while ensuring data flows securely between solutions.
+Jamf’s endpoint protection solutions, much like all of our solutions, are designed to work alongside numerous first- and third-party solutions to extend capabilities and enable automation while establishing feature-rich workflows to ensure data flows securely between solutions.

 For example, Jamf Pro, our flagship mobile device management solution, is known for its seamless deployment and management capability.
 However, when integrated with Jamf Protect, not only is deploying endpoint security to your macOS devices possible with just a couple of clicks but secure endpoint health data is shared in real-time between both solutions.

 What does this mean for your organization?
 We’ll tell you.
 Event information relating to incidents, such as phishing attacks and other network-based threats are automatically synced to inform the risk status of any individual device.
 This connection between management and security is critical to taking real-time action to protect your environment.

 For example, organizations can leverage Smart Groups in Jamf Pro to dynamically update and respond when a device’s risk status changes in Jamf Protect.
 This trigger can automatically update a user’s access permissions via Jamf Pro’s conditional access integrations with Microsoft or Google Cloud BeyondCorp solutions.